AdobeDocs/commerce-merchant-services.en/help/data-connection/create-audience.md

 ## What have other customers achieved?

-Adobe [!DNL Commerce] customers have achieved significant business impacts from activating audiences built in Real-Time and deploying them to their [!DNL Commerce] instance.
+Adobe [!DNL Commerce] customers have achieved significant business impacts from activating audiences built in Real-Time CDP and deploying them to their [!DNL Commerce] instance.

 A global, multi-brand apparel retailer achieved:

 - 1 source of truth, 10s of millions of unified customer profiles
-- 40+ unique audiences of "high intent customers" to engage across channels
+- Created 40+ unique audiences of "high intent customers" to engage across channels

 A global beverage company achieved: